SkyAPM/SkyAPM-php-sdk/README.md

 # Apply to
 *  version 1.0 applies to Skywalking 3.1 .
+*  version 2.0 applies to Skywalking 3.X .
 # In the future.
   * more php versions.
   * more os.